 Depression symptoms may include feelings of sadness or hopelessness, a lack of interest in activities, isolation, and poor sleeping patterns, nutrition and hygiene.
 Depression can affect personal relationships and bring about symptoms that can leave sufferers bedridden at home, not wanting to do anything or to face the world.

 Addiction symptoms may include not having limits for substance intake, hiding substance use from others, using alone, storing alcohol and/or drugs in odd places such as a desk at work or in the car to be sure there is always some nearby.

 Treatments for depression and addiction involve psychotherapy methods such as one-on-one therapy sessions, group therapy, family therapy and support group meetings.
 In some addiction rehabilitation programs for women, the group therapy and support group meetings will only consist of females.
 More methods include at-home and everyday techniques such as exercise, nutrition or meditation, as well as the possibility of prescription medication for the depression such as an antidepressant schedule.

 If you or a woman you love is having problems with drug abuse, alcohol dependency and mental illness, women’s drug rehab may be the answer.
 Remember that recovery from addiction and alcohol abuse treatment means learning how to cope with intensely emotional situations, and identifying when you need help and support.
-Treatment for addiction relapse, counseling, and aftercare can help you do this, so please call us today Destination Hope: The Women’s Program is a full service addiction and women’s health treatment facility in Florida for women who suffer from substance abuse and behavioral health issues.
+Treatment for addiction relapse, counseling, and aftercare can help you do this, so please call us today Destination Hope is a full service addiction and women’s health treatment facility in Florida for women who suffer from substance abuse and behavioral health issues.